stuarthayhurst/kernel-notify/README.md

  * dpkg (Used in program and kernel installation / removal)

 ## Config:
- * Read a value:   `kernel-notify -c CFGVALUE`
+ * Read a value:   `kernel-notify -c CFGOPTION`
- * Change a value: `kernel-notify -c CFGVALUE NEWCFGVALUE`
+ * Change a value: `kernel-notify -c CFGOPTION NEWCFGVALUE`

  - Example:
  * Change the value of 'example' to 'example-complete': `kernel-notify -c example example-complete`